ssosik/markdown_query/README.md

 # About

+How do you do personal notes?
+Grepping through a folder full of notes isn't the most effective way to do; using Xapian is a better way.

 I originally implemented this as a Vim plugin using some Python code built around [Xapian](https://xapian.org/), called [tika](https://github.com/ssosik/tika).
 I decided to rewrite this in Rust, and